IRVLUTD/meta-dataset/README.md

 ### Before starting
   - Be sure to set the env variables in [set_env.sh](set_env.sh) and [usr.env](usr.env)
+  - **NOTE**: Any gin parameter initialized via the script files starting with "__" will override them.
+Please be careful about the parameters initialized via script files.
+Use the mandatory ones in scripts and keep the rest inside respective gin configs.

 ### To run experiment, following commands can be used
 ```bash